For a list of Vermont economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Vermont Economic Development Authority (VEDA): Offers a suite of, low-interest loan programs that often fill the financing gap for a commercial startup or expansion project.
 Working either directly with a business or in partnership with a commercial lender, VEDA customizes financing solutions to fit the unique needs of business projects, large or small, utilizing a number of innovative loan programs.

-Vermont Employment Growth Incentive (VEGI): The program can provide a cash incentive, based on new job and payroll creation, to companies that have been authorized to earn the incentive.
+Vermont Employment Growth Incentive (VEGI): The program can provide a cash incentive, based on new job and payroll creation and capital investments, to companies that have been authorized to earn the incentive.
 Authorization requires that the company and project show that the employment and investment would not occur without the incentive or would occur in a substantially different and less desirable manner, meets program guidelines, and will generate net revenues to the State after the cost of the incentives.
 The incentive amount is based on the economic and fiscal impact of qualifying new jobs and payroll and capital investments made by the applicant for a period of up to five years.
 The resulting net revenue impact is used to calculate a percentage, which is then applied against the qualifying new payroll of the net new qualifying jobs, the product of which is the incentive amount for that year.